ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pocket/quickstart.md

 ### Hardware Setup

 The WisMesh Pocket comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It supports Li-Ion batteries, 5 V (e.g. from solar panel) supply, integrated user button, battery disconnect switch and a dedicated connector for a 1.3 inches OLED display.
+It supports Li-Ion batteries, 5&nbsp;V (e.g. from solar panel) supply, integrated user button, battery disconnect switch and a dedicated connector for a 1.3&nbsp;inches OLED display.

 WisMesh Pocket also includes all GPIOs on pin headers, three WisBlock Sensor Slots, one WisBlock IO slot, and an integrated GNSS location chip on the Base Board.